oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

                 did: str the asset did which consist of `did:op:` and the assetId hex str (without `0x` prefix)
 serviceDefinitionId: str id of the service within the asset DDO
     consumerAccount: Account instance of the consumer ordering the service
-         resultPath: str path to store the downloaded files or results of a compute operation
+         resultPath: (optional) str path to store the downloaded files or results of a compute operation
+         index: (optional) int index of specific file to download.
+The index corresponds to the index in the `files` list in the DDO document.
 ```

 Returns